Complete review of the Eguana Evolve battery

 The Evolve LFP and Evolve ESS both come with a 10-year product warranty that ensures the battery will be free from defects, so long as the battery is used as intended.
 This is pretty standard for solar batteries.

-Both models also come with 10-year performance warranties, which outlines how much energy the battery will be able to store as it gets older.
+Both models also come with 10-year performance warranties, which outline how much energy the battery will be able to store as it gets older.
 The specifics of these warranties differ between the models, so let’s take a closer look.

 Eguana’s warranty states that the ESS model will retain 60% of its nominal energy capacity after 10 years or after the battery has stored and delivered 19.2 megawatt-hours (MWh) of electricity, whichever comes first.